appcoreopc/akqatest/README.md

 ## Web App ##

 This application uses Angular5/Ngrx-effect/Ngrx-Store as the web front.
+Ngrx-store is similiar to redux but reactive way of doing t.
+We uses it to dispatch status which in turn display makes the app 'fluent'.

-To run please, goto WebApp\Akqa directory and make sure you have install
+To run please, goto WebApp\Akqa directory and make sure you have install.

 a) ng-cli
-b) npm install to get all the dependencies
+b) execute npm install to get all the dependencies
-c) finally run ng serve and browse  http:localhost:4200
+c) finally run ng serve
+d) Browse  http:localhost:4200

 You should be able to see the username and amount render as you type.